radurevutchi/sound_phrase_classifier/README.md

 <br/>
 <br/>

 IMPORTANT: A classifier may be trained on glove or word2vec embeddings only.
+Additionally, the input files for training_data and sample_list (when run_sound_clf.py set to 'false') must match the format given in the examples files.